anuragvohraec/bloc-them/README.md

 ## Change logs
+### "version": "5.0.5"
+1. Added MultiBlocsReactiveWidget: which can listen to multiple blocs and react to there state change reactively.

 ### "version": "5.0.4"
 1. Added Bloc.search static method to search for blocs.
 2. Added search method in repo too.